nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The Unit parameter for `LANDED` properties will default to `00-00` regardless of the unit value placed.
 This is because, a landed property is not segmented into multiple apartments and therefore, deemed to be a unit in itself.

 **Ask and Bid Prices:**
-Ask and Bid prices cannot be less than $1 (thousand) as the prices of almost all properties in Singapore are not smaller than the hundreds.
+Ask And Bid prices cannot be less than $1 (thousand) as the prices of almost all properties in Singapore are not smaller than the hundreds.
 </box>

 Examples: